kleynjan/pandas-hierarchy/README.md

 This class uses an entirely different approach: in the constructor, all paths in the hierarchy are retrieved using a networkx DiGraph.
 This way, we map each item in the hierarchy to all of its ancestors, using pandas' melt to create a flat normalized form.

-Since subclassing DataFrames is quite challenging, the class simply wraps a DataFrame that defines the hierarchy (self.def_df).
+Since subclassing DataFrame is quite challenging, the class simply wraps a DataFrame that defines the hierarchy (self.def_df).
 Composition over inheritance, anyway.

 ### Example